 Do not hesitate to give yourself some time for contemplation and to come back at different times of the day because of the whole changes radically according to the angle of the sun.

-the highlight of the show is the ray of light filtered by high moucharabiehs placed in the drum supporting the dome and letting the "peacock tail" appear on the walls.
+the highlight of the show is the ray of light filtered by high Moucharabies placed in the dome supporting the dome and letting the "peacock tail" appear on the walls.
 Take the time to wander in this square room, 19 m wide, to vary the shades, colors and shadows on the decorations depending on the angle of entry of the sun's rays through the windows.

-This bridge connects the north to the south of Chahâr Bâgh Avenue, the main artery of Isfahan and then to the district of Djolfa.
+Also called Allah Verdi Khan Bridge, Si-o-Se pol connects the north of Chahâr Bâgh Avenue to the south, the main artery of Isfahan and then to the district of Julfa.
 Si-o se pol dates back to the beginning of the 17th century (1603), when the district had just been taken over by the Armenians, it owes its name to a general of King Shah Abbas, the famous war chief in charge of the works.
 The latter had imagined the bridge as a point of exchange between the two communities, and imposed that travelers can spend the night there.
 The exchanges could be commercial, with the holding of a bazaar, but also cultural, with rooms planned for shows, storytellers, jugglers ...
 So that the bridge quickly became one of the liveliest places in Isfahan after its construction.
 With its thirty-three arcades on two levels, this magnificent structure is still the largest bridge in Isfahan today (298 m long and 14 m wide).

-Located in Jolfa of Isfahan, Vank Cathedral, built first in 1606, is among the most famous churches in Iran.
+Located in Jolfa Armenian district of Isfahan, Vank Cathedral, built first in 1606, is among the most famous churches in Iran.
 The building, protected in an inner courtyard, is flanked by a campanile (1700) and topped with an Islamic dome.
-There are Beautiful interiors with evangelical frescoes in particular, the scenes of resurrection, the terrible Last Judgement and the representation of Saint Saint Gregorian. there is a beautiful adjoining museum inside the courtyard which is Open at the same time as those of the cathedral.
-The ground floor of this museum is partly devoted to the genocide committed by the Turkish authorities in 1915, responsible for the death of one and a half million Armenians and in the first floor you can find some beautiful objects as well.
+There are Beautiful interiors with murals and evangelical fresco paintings in particular; such as the scenes of resurrection, the Last Judgement and the scenes of Gregory the Illuminator's life. there is a beautiful adjoining museum inside the courtyard which is open at the same time as the cathedral.
+The ground floor of this museum is partly devoted to the genocide committed by the Turkish authorities in 1915 (claimed by Armenians) , led to the death of 1.5 million Armenians.
+There are also lots of interesting objects mostly related to Christianity and Armenians in this small museum.

-Isfahan Friday Mosque preserves evidence of a very long and very rich architectural history.this mosque was built in the four-iwan architectural style, each couple of gates facing each other.
-Each Iwan is decorated with breathtaking turquoise ceramics in shape of Muqarnas (niche-like cells)..
-On the north Iwan, there are 40 pillars, similar to Nasir-ol Molk Mosque in Shiraz. the famous Oljayto Mehrab and the great domes of the mosque are the masterpieces of art.
+The famous Uljayto Mehrab and the great domes (Nezam-al-Mulk and Jaj-al-Mulk domes) of the mosque are the masterpieces of art.
 If you stand right beneath one of the mosque domes, you will notice that the ceiling is closer than its loon from the outside.
-That is because these are no ordinary domes.
-They are actually double shelled domes, one shell inside the greater one.
+That is because these are no ordinary domes; They are actually double shelled domes, one shell inside the greater one.